Declaration of the Rights of Man and of the Citizen: Background

+Conservatives like Gérard de Lally-Tollendal wanted a bicameral system, with an upper house appointed by the king who would have the right of veto.
+On 10 September, the majority led by Sieyès and Talleyrand rejected this in favour of a single assembly, while Louis XVI retained only a "suspensive veto"; this meant he could delay the implementation of a law but not block it.
+With these questions settled, a new committee was convened to agree on a constitution; the most controversial remaining issue was citizenship, itself linked to the debate on the balance between individual rights and obligations.
+Ultimately, the 1791 Constitution distinguished between active citizens and passive citizens.
+As a result, it was never fully accepted by radicals in the Jacobin club.

+After editing by Mirabeau, it was published on 26 August as a statement of principle.
+The final draft contained provisions then considered radical in any European society, let alone France in 1789.
+French historian Georges Lefebvre argues that combined with the elimination of privilege and feudalism, it "highlighted equality in a way the (American Declaration of Independence) did not".
+More importantly, the two differed in intent; Jefferson saw the U.S. Constitution and Bill of Rights as fixing the political system at a specific point in time, claiming they 'contained no original thought...but expressed the American mind' at that stage.
+The 1791 French Constitution was viewed as a starting point, the declaration providing an aspirational vision, a key difference between the two revolutions.
+Attached as a preamble to the French Constitution of 1791, and that of the 1870 to 1940 French Third Republic, it was incorporated into the current Constitution of France in 1958.

+Summary of principles

 The declaration defines a single set of individual and collective rights for all men.
 Influenced by the doctrine of natural rights, these rights are held to be universal and valid in all times and places.
 For example, "Men are born and remain free and equal in rights.
 Social distinctions may be founded only upon the general good."
 They have certain natural rights to property, to liberty, and to life.
 According to this theory, the role of government is to recognize and secure these rights.
 Furthermore, the government should be carried on by elected representatives.

 When it was written, the rights contained in the declaration were only awarded to men.
 Furthermore, the declaration was a statement of vision rather than reality.
 The declaration was not deeply rooted in either the practice of the West or even France at the time.
 The declaration emerged in the late 18th century out of war and revolution.
 It encountered opposition, as democracy and individual rights were frequently regarded as synonymous with anarchy and subversion.
 This declaration embodies ideals and aspirations towards which France pledged to struggle in the future.